Adventure Travel Photography Gear We Use To Take Stunning Photos

 We are currently using the UBeesize 67” Camera Tripod (which we purchased on Amazon).
 It collapses down to 20.1” and is easy to strap onto our hiking bag.
 It is made from aluminum, but it is durable when we are hiking and on the rocks.
 Most importantly, we trust setting our expensive camera on top of the Ubeesize Tripod.

 We also bought the 67” version because it provides a lot of stability and versatility for shots.
 The legs are adjustable, which helps for shooting on uneven surfaces while hiking.
-And the height allows us to take portfolio-type photos as well as far away landscape photos.
+And the height allows us to take portfolio-type photos as well as far away landscape images.

 Camera Accessories For Adventure Travel